 Note 31: Segment information

-The Company is managed by the Board which is the Chief Operating Decision-Maker (CODM).
-The Board has determined the operating segments based on the pattern of vessels deployed by the Company, forthe purposes of allocating resources and assessing performance.
+The Group is managed by the Board which is the Chief Operating Decision-Maker (CODM).
+The Board has determined the operating segments based on the pattern of vessels deployed by the Group, for the purposes of allocating resources and assessing performance.
+With effect from 1st April 2024, the passenger and research vessels managed under the T&OS Division has been transferred to L&PS Division.

 (I) Liner